RamielSantiago/CCAPDEV-MP/README.txt

 About the online MongoDB:
           I've tested it out a bit, and it seems that the controller doesn't add any new documents to the database, so the controller may need an overhaul to fully transition to the online DB.

+          CORRECTION:
+                I managed to get it to work somehow.
+I only edited the RegisterModel.js to have the schema model 'Register' assigned to a variable and exported it.
+                Don't know how exactly that amde it work, but it does now.
+It's possible for us to ditch the local db now at this point as there's no difference between how the online and local work.
+It's just that one is on the cloud, and is required for phase 3.